-- the name and contact details of the Processor(s) and of each Controller on behalf of which the Processor is acting
+(a) the name and contact details of the Processor(s) and of each Controller on behalf of which the Processor is acting;

-- the categories of processing carried out on behalf of each Controller
+(b) the categories of processing carried out on behalf of each Controller;

-- transfers of personal data to a third country or an international organisation, including the identification of that third country or international organisation and, the documentation of suitable safeguards
+(c) transfers of personal data to a third country or an international organisation, including the identification of that third country or international organisation and, the documentation of suitable safeguards; and

-- a general description of the technical and organisational security measures referred to in Article 32(1)
+(d) a general description of the technical and organisational security measures referred to in Article 32(1).

 12.3.6 The Processor shall maintain records of processing activities in writing, including in electronic form and shall make the record available to the supervisory authority on request.

-12.4 VHQ and Customer acknowledge and agree that the Controller is subject to the following obligations:
+12.4 CIPL and Customer acknowledge and agree that the Controller is subject to the following obligations: